Hiring Employees For The First Time

 When To Register

 You should register before you pay employees for the first time.
-The window for registration opens two months before your first payday.
+The window for registration opens 28 days before your first payday.
 In practice, if you're a few days late, you're unlikely to get in trouble.

 What Happens After You Register